wp-plugins/wordpresms/README.txt

 Live demo under [demo.wordpresms.com](http://demo.wordpresms.com "WordpreSMS Demo")

-This project is still in Beta phase.
+**Important:** This project is still in Beta phase.
 All feedback, recommendations and ideas should be fed back to [feedback@wordpresms.com](mailto:feedback@wordpresms.com "WordpreSMS Feedback")